PeacefullPits/K.Fprojectt/README.md

-Thanks, Kiyanna!
-Your updated README is short and heartfelt.
-Here's an enhanced version you might consider using to make it a bit more personal and polished:

----

 # Peaceful Pitbulls 🐾

 This is a community project created by me, **Kiyanna Fuller**, as part of my IB project.
 My goal is to raise awareness and change how people see pitbulls.
 Too often, they are judged unfairly—but many pitbulls are sweet, loving, and even heroic when given the care and kindness they deserve.